Follow us on social networks

 The word haramaki is made up of two words, “hara”, which in Japanese means the center, and “maki”, which means to wrap or roll.

-The Haramakis and oriental culture
+The haramakis and Eastern culture

 Haramakis are part of traditional Japanese culture, and are also closely related to traditional Chinese medicine, in which the "hara", the center, is considered to correspond to the first chakra.